How to Optimize A Google Grant Account: 8 Mistakes & 9 Tips

 Google Grant Optimization Checklist

 Now that you’ve learned some helpful tips for optimization, it’s time to put them to use.
-So we’ve created a checklist to help narrow down the essentials to successful account optimization.
+We’ve created a checklist to help you keep track of the essentials of successful account optimization:

 Account Structure